LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Connectors/google-my-business.md

 1. Brand adds a “Message Us” button to their Google My Business listing, using Google virtual numbers provided directly by Google’s gateway.
 2. Consumer searches for the business on Google and taps the button.
-3. All Google My Business messages are subsequently be routed into the LiveEngage platform, allowing the brand’s agents to respond directly from the agent workspace.
+3. All Google My Business messages are subsequently be routed into the Conversational Cloud platform, allowing the brand’s agents to respond directly from the agent workspace.
 4. The consumer’s native SMS app opens and the consumer can actively begin messaging with brand.

 ![](/img/middle phone-2.png)